 Pacific Acorn Barnacle (Balanus glandula)

-Description: Pacific acorn barnacles are a species of little white barnacles, only reaching about 0.8 centimeters across.
-Many people don’t realize barnacles are living creatures; they’re actually a crustacean living inside the white shells that we see.
+Description: Pacific acorn barnacles are a species of little white barnacles, only reaching about 0.8 cm across.
+Many people don’t realize barnacles are living creatures; they’re actually a crustacean with the white shells that we see being their outer skeleton.
 When it has a lot of space, the Pacific acorn barnacle will grow its shell to be volcano-shaped.
-However, when living in more crowded conditions amongst many Pacific acorn barnacles, it will grow to be much more tall and thin (2 centimeters tall, maximum).
-This barnacle is able to get oxygen both from the air and from the water; they use their feet called cirri to absorb oxygen from the water.
-The cirri are a unique structure that look like long feathers, and they only come out from the “trap door” formed by the barnacle’s plates while underwater.
-Having such long feet is essential for a barnacle to get food because these creatures are sessile, meaning they cannot move.
-Plankton larvae float through the water until they are mature enough to cement to an object, whether that be a rock, a snail’s shell, a boat, or even a whale!
-From there, they form their outer shell and live inside, essentially upside down on their heads since they use their feet to grab things.
+However, when living in more crowded conditions amongst many Pacific acorn barnacles, it will grow to be much more tall and thin (2 cm tall).

-Habitat: Ranging from Alaska’s Aleutian Islands down to Mexico, this animal is most commonly found in the upper parts of the middle intertidal zone.
+Habitat: Ranging from Alaska’s Aleutian Islands down to Mexico, this animal is most commonly found in the mid to high intertidal zone.

 Tide Pool Tidbits: